phoebeireland/codeinstitutemilestoneproject4/README.md

 * If the user has an account and is logged into the account and has made a purchase previously, then the personal details provided before are auto-filled into this form.
 * Below the information form is the Stripe input, where customers input their credit card information in order to pay for their purchases.
 * Below the Stripe payment input area is are the buttons to either process the payment or to return to the previous page and to adjust the contents of the bag.
 * On the right side of the screen is a minimised version of the shopping bag.
-IT shows a user the product(s) that they are purchasing.
-It displays the image of the product, the individual price, and below the products it shows the total cost of the item(S).
+It shows a user the product(s) that they are purchasing.
+It displays the image of the product, the individual price, and below the products it shows the total cost of the item(s).
 * Below the checkout button, in red text, is a warning to users reminding them how much money will be charged to the provided card if they opt to continue the transaction.
 * Upon the correct submission of payment and when the user clicks to pay, the page shows a blue overlay to indicate that the payment is being processed.
 When the payment is successfully submitted, the user will get an email with the details of the order and payment.
 * On smaller screens, the elements stack such that the shopping bag description is on top of the personal details form and the payment area.